 - A lot of blender lids come apart into two pieces.
-Make sure you check your owner's manual to see if yours does.
-Taking apart both pieces and cleaning separately will get any stuck on food in the crevices of the lid.
+Check your owners manual to see if yours does.
+Taking apart both pieces and cleaning separately will get any stuck-on food in the crevices of the lid.

 - Glass and plastic jar blenders can be etched and scratched by washing in the dishwasher.
-Handwashing is quick, and a preferable way to keep your blender clean and looking nice.
+Hand-washing is a quicker and safer way to keep your blender clean and looking nice.

-- Some more smelly foods can seem to linger in our blenders.
-Avoid this by not storing items in the blender.
-If you do have a smelly blender, blend a 1:1 ration of baking soda and water together in the blender.
-Then let the solution sit in the blender for 5-10 minutes, before washing normally.
+- Smelly foods can seem to linger in a blender.
+Prevent this by not storing items in the blender.
+If you do have a smelly blender, blend a 1:1 ratio of baking soda and water together in the blender.
+Then let the solution sit in the blender for five to 10 minutes before washing normally.